 If you’re not so sure that you want a freestanding tent, there are a few other shelters you could check out:

 But you have to be able to stake these tents out, or they won’t work.
-Which means you can’t use them on top of rock, or rigid ground.
-I’d recommend the Sierra Designs Flashlight if you’re interested in a cheapish non-free standing tent.
+This means you can’t use them on top of rock, or rigid ground.
+I’d recommend the Sierra Designs Flashlight if you’re interested in a cheapish non-freestanding tent.